Equivalences of LLT polynomials via lattice paths: Calculating the weight

-\end{lem} \begin{proof} The first two terms give the number of times we switch from traveling backwards to forwards, the second two terms give the number of times we switch from traveling forwards to backwards.
-For a walk that starts and ends on the same boundary, it must end traveling the opposite direction of how it started.
+\end{lem} \begin{proof} The first two terms in the summand give the number of times we switch from traveling backward to forward, the second two terms give the number of times we switch from traveling forward to backward.
+For a walk that starts and ends on the same boundary, it must end traveling in the opposite direction of how it starts.
 So the net difference must be 1.
+If the walk starts on the top boundary, it starts going backward so there must be an extra switch to traveling forward, and the opposite for the bottom boundary.

-For a walk that crosses between the boundaries, it must end traveling the same direction that it started.
+For a walk that crosses between the boundaries, it must end traveling in the same direction that it starts.
 So the net difference must be 0. \end{proof}